© ™

 • One small change you can make

-Even if you don't hire us, help our ecosystem by replacing your daily, single-use plastic, biodegradable or compostable plastic dog bags with our pooch papers and you will be helping to save our planet ONE PUP AT A TIME!
+Even if you don't hire us to round up those nasty turds for you, help our ecosystem by replacing your daily, single-use plastic, biodegradable or compostable plastic dog bags with butchers papers.
+Dispose of your dog waste and kitty litter in our buckets for collection and you will be helping to save our planet ONE PUP AT A TIME!